varshhaa32/verilog_sequential_circuit/README.md

 ## 🧩 Included Sequential Flip-Flops

-This repository contains Verilog implementations of fundamental combinational circuits.
+This repository contains Verilog implementations of basic sequential circuits.

 Each design includes: